UTFOIL/Vectorization-Public/README.md

 ### Tutorial

 <!--[This folder](https://github.com/UTFOIL/Vectorization-Public/blob/master/tutorial/) contains screenshots (previewed below) -->
-[Demonstrating](https://github.com/UTFOIL/Vectorization-Public/blob/master/SLAVV_tutorial_readme.md) the use of the graphical curator interface (built-into the SLAVV software) on three large (~1 mm<sup>3</sup>), tiled images of living mouse brain vasculature.
+[Demonstrating](https://github.com/UTFOIL/Vectorization-Public/blob/master/SLAVV_tutorial_readme.md) the use of the graphical curator interface (built-into the SLAVV software) on three large (~1 mm<sup>3</sup>), images of living adult mouse brain vasculature.
+The three images are all from the same mouse, approximately the same field of view, and timed 2 weeks apart.

 ![](tutorial/42b.png)
 ![](tutorial/43b.png)